 |Temperature vs. Relative Humidity: Heat Index|

 How High Does the Humidity Get in the Summer in Phoenix?

-When it is 100°F or higher, the highest humidity level for the past hundred years was about 45%.
+When it is 100°F or higher, the humidity level recorded for the past hundred years was in the neighborhood of 45%.
 Usually, it's significantly lower than that.

 Is Humidity Rising in Phoenix?